mutable

 , or passing our object by reference to a function that hasn’t marked the parameter as const

-However, there are some scenarios where we want some variables to be changeable by const methods.
+There are some scenarios where we want certain variables to be changeable (or "mutable") by const

 Typically, these are private variables whose value has no noticeable, outward-facing effect.
 In the following example, we want to keep track of how many times our object’s Health